 So, with all of that as an introduction, let’s choose some of the very best Fidelity retirement funds to round out a portfolio.

-Any or all of these mutual funds should be equally appropriate for a tax-deferred retirement plan like an IRA or 401(k) plan, or a regular, good old-fashioned brokerage account.
+Any or all of these mutual funds are ideal holdings for a tax-deferred retirement plan like an IRA or 401(k) plan given their tax consequences, but some are perfectly at home in a good old-fashioned brokerage account.

 Best Fidelity Retirement Fund #1: Fidelity 500 Index Fund